 The weekend walks may involve a single day walk or an overnight camp.
 Those attending weekend walks are required to contact the leader to register by the Monday prior to the walk.
 Walk leaders have the discretion to limit the number of people who may participate in particular activities and to set the standard of fitness and experience which may be required.
 It is the responsibility of each member to ensure that he or she is able to cope with an activity before participating.

 Short Notice Activities

-Short Notice activities are for special occasions that occur after the walks program has been produced.
-They are also for activities that require specific circumstances in order for them to happen.
+Short Notice activities are for special occasions.
+They are also for activities that require specific circumstances in order for them to happen (like rainfall events to view waterfalls).
+Short Notice Activities should NEVER be run at the same time as programmed activities.
 Club members must "opt in" to be included on the Short Notice Activity emailing list.
 For further information, go to our Short Notice Activities page.

 Each walk leader has the final decision on whether or not a person is capable of doing his/her walk.
 The Club encourages any club member who wishes to become a walk leader.
 New walk leaders will be backed up by at least one experienced walk leader, and will be provided with a copy of the Club's current leadership guidelines.
 The Club will endeavour to provide opportunities for leadership training.